MyrtheRijk/broadway/README.md

 # broadway
-Exercise with display and position
+This project was an exercise from Codecademy to practise with display and position in CSS.